Minya Governorate: Byzantine period

 The Monastery of the Virgin Mary at Gebel el-Teir is an important Christian site near the city of Samalut.
 Its church was built by Empress Helena, mother of Constantine the Great, in 328, on one of the sites where the Holy Family is believed to have stayed during its Flight into Egypt.

 Oxyrhynchus was an important administrative center during the Hellenistic Period, and remains an important archaeological source for papyri from the Byzantine Egypt.

 Arab period

 Maghagha hosts the mosque of the famous Muslim Zayid ibn al Mugharah.

 Modern history

 Today, Minya Governorate has the highest concentration of Coptic Christians of 50% of the total population.
 There are also a number of active monasteries in the region.

 In 2018, a Coptic cathedral was consecrated by Pope Tawadros II in the small village of Al Ur, near Samalut.
 The new cathedral was dedicated to the 21 Coptic Martyrs of Libya, thirteen of whom were from Al Ur.

 Archaeology

 In February 2019, fifty mummy collections wrapped in linen, stone coffins or wooden sarcophagi dated back to the Ptolemaic Kingdom were discovered by Egyptian archaeologists in the Tuna El-Gebel site.
-12 of the graves in four burial chambers 9m (30ft) deep, belonged to children.
+12 of the graves in four burial chambers 9 m (30 ft) deep, belonged to children.
 One of the remains was the partly uncovered skull enclosed in linen.